khaled-farahat/bloggy/README.md

 ## Configuration

 Before running the application, you need to configure the authentication provider for NextAuth.js to enable Google login.
 Refer to the NextAuth.js documentation for details on setting up Google OAuth credentials.

+And you need to adjust the database connection settings in the appropriate configuration file to connect to your MongoDB database.

 ## Usage